 - Short stories published in the official Star Wars Insider magazine after April 25, 2014

-- All new comics published by Marvel from January 2015
+- All-new comics published by Marvel from January 2015

-- The Star Wars: Battlefront game
+- The Star Wars: Battlefront games, including the recently-announced #StarWarsBattlefrontII.

 - A handful of popular mobile games

-The new canon does often pick up elements from the old EU, but it always assumes you're being introduced to those elements for the first time.
+It's worth noting that the new canon does often pick up elements from the old EU, but it always assumes you're being introduced to those elements for the first time.
 Knowledge of the old EU is not necessary to get your head around the new Star Wars universe.

 So How Do I Get Into This Wider Universe?